Harmonica-Men/Astro-Quiz/README.md

 ## Features/Heading
 The answer are embbeded into multple-choise buttons to give a more smooth user experience

-As extra feature socails are build in to external links and media platforms.
+As extra feature socails are build in to external links and others media platforms.

-## Responsiveness
+## wireframe
-The responsiveness is tested for different media device
+The design is made different media device
 * smartphone
 ![smartphone](assets/images/wireframes/PP2-Smartphone1.png)